Ph0enixKM/Illiade/README.md

 ## Compiling (MacOS/Windows)

-It is adviced to use Linux operating system for development on Illiade IDE.
+It is adviced to use Linux / MacOS operating system for development on Illiade IDE.
-If you want to get Illiade working on MacOS then below I have written what must be done after finished downloading.
+If you want to get Illiade working on Windows then below I have written what must be done after finished downloading.

 ##### Prerequisities:

-1. (MacOS) Install Homebrew using the command: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
-2. (MacOS) Install XCode which you can find in the [App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12)
-3. Install Node Package Manager (and Node.js)
-   - MacOS: `brew install node`
-   - Windows: download nodejs installer and run it from [this website](https://nodejs.org/)
+3. Download NodeJS installer and run it from [this website](https://nodejs.org/) **(Node version 10 is required)**
-4. (MacOS) Install Python if you don't have one `brew install python3`
-5. (MacOS) Install XCode Command Line Tools `xcode-select --install`
-6. (Windows) Install build tools in CMD run as Administrator `npm install --global --production windows-build-tools`
+6. Install build tools in CMD run as Administrator `npm install --global --production windows-build-tools`
 7. Install electron-rebuild npm package globally `npm i electron-rebuild -g`

 ##### Recipe

-1. Go to the path where Illiade is installed
+1. Clone Illiade Repository
-   - Windows: go to the downloaded directory containing `Illiade.exe` file
-   - MacOS: go to the directory containing named `Illiade.app/Contents`
-2. Go to the app directory by running `cd resources/app/`
+2. Run `npm i`
-3. Run the following command: `npm run rebuild-pty`
+3. Run `npm run rebuild-pty`
+4. Run `npm run package-win`
-4. Done 🎉
+5. Done 🎉

+Your Illiade will be waiting for you in `dist-app` directory

 ## Troubleshooting